Cheukkai Becket Hui, Ph.D.

 Subcommittee – Secretary (Chair)

-Kristine is a postdoctoral fellow in the laboratoty of Dr. Steven Lin in the Department of Experimental Radiation Oncology.
+Kristine is a postdoctoral fellow in the laboratory of Dr. Steven Lin in the Department of Experimental Radiation Oncology.
 Her current project focuses on the contribution of the adaptive immune system to the abscopal or distant bystander effect induced by localized cancer radiation therapy.

-Subcommittee – Policy (Chair)
+Subcommittee – Policy (Chair) and Career Development (Vice Chair)

 Figen Beceren-Braun, Ph.D.